TyBuckPhD/buckingham_et_al_2025/README.md

 ```

 ## Usage
 Unfortunately, the provided scripts are currently hard-coded to specific WRF output (which was far too large to be added into the repository); therefore, the provided scripts are expected to be used as guidelines for replication rather than as a flexible package.
-Development of such a package would require implementing an automated cold front detection algorithm for high-resolution gridded data - which is an exceedingly challenging task.
+Development of such a package would require implementing an automated cold front detection algorithm for high-resolution gridded data - an exceedingly challenging task.

 However, Figure 4 is standalone, and can be run via the terminal using